SpotlightKid/dpf-faust-project-template/README.md

 your new project will be created.

-**Note:** The `--trust` option is necessary because the project template runs some additional tasks after the project generation and is this considered "unsafe".
-These tasks are simple shell commands to set up a git repository with a sub module etc. You can have a look at the [copier.yml](./copier.yml) file to review these commands beforehand.
+**Note:** The `--trust` option is necessary because the project template runs some additional tasks after the project generation and also loads some custom Jinja template extensions included in the project template.
+Both things are considered "unsafe", because they can potentially run arbitray commands as the user who generates a project from the template.
+The additional tasks are simple shell commands to set up a git repository with a sub module etc. You can have a look at the [copier.yml](./copier.yml) file to review these commands beforehand.

 Enter the plugin name and other info at the prompts.
 (See the [copier documentation] on how to change the default values for these prompts.)